How To Make A Bench Seat Cushion With Box Corners

 - Place pins along your seam and through all layers of fabric to hold the seam to the marked edge on the opposite side.

-Step 8: Measure for box corners
+Step 8: Measure for the box corners

 - Slide a ruler down from the corner you just created until the inches indicated on your ruler (from one edge of your fabric to the other,) equal the thickness of your foam.